DonniH/iClassified/README.md

 If everything runs well the files `iclass.exe` and `iclassified.o` should appear in your "home" folder.

-At this point you should plug in your OMNIKEY reader and install the follwing driver [the drivers](http://www.proxmark.org/files/Various%20Hardware/OMNIKEY%205x21/OMNIKESY5x21_V1_2_0_14.exe).
+At this point you should plug in your OMNIKEY reader and install the following [the drivers](http://www.proxmark.org/files/Various%20Hardware/OMNIKEY%205x21/OMNIKESY5x21_V1_2_0_14.exe).

 [b]Only the drivers from 2009 and below will work with iClassiified![/b]